ArtemGontar/agentsgang-landing/archive/feature-landing-page.md

 #### Key Questions:
 1. "How is this different from ChatGPT or other AI tools?"
-2. "Do I need technical knowledge to use ProtoHive?"
+2. "Do I need technical knowledge to use AgentsGang?"
 3. "How do AI agents communicate with each other?"
 4. "What happens to my data and conversations?"
 5. "Can I integrate with my existing tools?"